israel-machado/israel-machado/README.md

 - :rocket: I’m working on my way to become a Backend Developer by dominating Java, eventually i'm gonna learn React to become a FullStack Developer.

 - :technologist: I started my path on August 2022 when i decided to change carrers from business administration to the tech area.
-I decided to take the CS50 course of Harvard, where i l've learn a really good foundation for programming, then i took Google's Grasshopper to learn JavaScript.
+I decided to take the CS50 course of Harvard, where l've learned a really good foundation for programming, then i took Google's Grasshopper to learn JavaScript.
 Now i'm finishing a Java course on Udemy.

 - :zap: In my free time, I try to keep studying, playing games and cooking.